 As the patient advances through their continuum of care program, they level up to the next experience.
 Each standalone adventure prepares the patient to reach beyond their current beliefs and personal limitations.
 Michael’s House outpatient also offers continuing adventures in recovery.

-Patients are encouraged to take walks in the park and engage in the holistic program during detoxification.
+Patients are encouraged to take walks in the park and engage in the basic holistic support program during detoxification.

-During early integration at the men’s and women’s house, the gym is added to the program.
-Exercise has been shown to have significant and important effects on mental health and emotional well-being.
+During early integration at the men’s and women’s house, using the gym and other optional activities may be added to the program, when available.
+Exercise has been shown to have significant effects on mental health, physical recovery and emotional well-being.

-Patients who have reached level three begin to explore the surrounding mountain trails, add indoor rock climbing and equine therapy.
+Patients who have reached level three begin to challenge themselves and explore other activity options, including hiking mountain trails, indoor rock climbing and participating in equine therapy.

-Advanced hiking trails are added to the patients’ schedules.
-Other additions include the dimension of working as part of a team with foot golf and the mystery room.
+Advanced hiking trails can be added to the patient’s experience at this stage.
+Other adventures may teach patients to work as part of a team through foot golf and mystery room challenges.